Sesa Football Academy: Sanquelim campus

-Sirsaim Campus
+Sirsaim campus

 To further nurture the young talent with football training and to provide a disciplined regime, new infrastructure at Sirsaim was inaugurated on 14 February 2010.
 Constructed at an approximate cost of Rs.
 4 crores, it has state of the art infrastructure at international standards.
 The Sirsaim academy currently has 30 trainees in its four-year residential program, with a batch of 15 trainees admitted every two years.

 Staff

-To guide the technical aspects of both academies, a UEFA Pro License holder Spanish coach Eduard Batlle Basart was roped in as technical director for Sesa Football Academy in 2017.
+To guide the technical aspects of both academies, Spanish coach Eduard Batlle Basart was roped in as technical director for Sesa Football Academy in 2017.
 He previously worked with the youth teams at European giants Manchester United and FC Barcelona.

-Sesa Football Academy has a full-fledged staff including two Head Coaches who plan and execute the training program, along with the support of doctors, physiotherapists, and other staff to assist and manage the affairs of the teams and the academies.

-Arjuna awardee and ex-Indian captain Brahmanand Sankhwalkar has served as Chief Mentor of Sesa Football Academy.
+Ex-Indian captain Brahmanand Sankhwalkar has served as chief mentor of Sesa Football Academy.

 Vedanta Football Schools

-In line with its objective of identifying and promoting young talent, SFA launched Vedanta Football Schools in 2012 to identify boys from nearby schools under the age of 14 years, and provide them non-residential football training.
+SFA launched Vedanta Football Schools in 2012 to identify boys from nearby schools under the age of 14, and provide them non-residential football training.
 This is in line with the larger vision of community development in the areas where Vedanta operates.

-Currently SFA operates 4 football schools, at Majorda, Nuvem, Sanguem and Thivim.
-These centers have proved to be a feeding pool for the academy, with 6 students from these schools making it to the residential academy.